Etsy SEO Basics

-Stay away from tacky phrases like “L@@K”.
-And acronyms like “BNIB” and “BNWOB” can confuse people do you mean brand new without box or brand new with original box?
+Stay away from tacky phrases like “[email protected]@K”.
+And acronyms like “BNIB” and “BNWOB” can confuse people do you mean a brand new without box or brand new with original box?
 You will have to specify later on, but a confused browser is never likely to make it that far.

-This is a great example of making use of keywords – to please Cassini – but also describing the product appealingly.
+This is a great example of using keywords – to please Cassini – and describing the product appealingly.
 Sunscreen isn’t actually that glamourous, but this description makes it sound like it is.

 Auctions & free shipping